NCAS-CMS/LFRic_container/README.md

 `/usr/lib/host` Is at the end of `LD_LIBRARY_PATH` in the container, so that this bind point can be used to provide any remaining system libraries dependencies in standard locations.
 In the above example, there are extra dependencies in `/usr/lib64`, so `
 /usr/lib64:/usr/lib/host` in `BIND_OPT` mounts this as `/usr/lib/host` inside the container, and therefore `/usr/lib64` is appended to the container's `LD_LIBRARY_PATH`.

+# OpenMPI

+An OpenMPI singularity definition file and example submission script are included.
+As OpenMPI lacks a general ABI there might be issues running with the local MPI libraries using the methodology described above.
+If there are issues, ensure that the OpenMPI version  used while building the container matches the version of the target machine.

+The supplied submission script for `lotus` works for both the containerised and local OpenMPI libraries using version 4.1.0 of OpenMPI.